plusreed/gmod-addons/README.md

 **Heaven.**
 All GMod addons I make and put on the Workshop will be here as I heavily believe in open-source.

+### License
+All addons here are licensed under the [MIT](https://github.com/plusreed/gmod-addons/LICENSE) by default unless specified otherwise.